EV Charging Cost in Michigan (2026)

 Michigan electricity rates for EV owners

-Charge overnight to pay less: scheduling your charging for off-peak hours, and several Michigan plans include discounted or free overnight windows, can drop your real cost per mile well below the state average.
+Charge overnight to pay less: scheduling your charging for off-peak hours can drop your real cost per mile well below the state average.
 Our Time-of-Use calculator does that math.

 Michigan EV charging questions